Questions? Call NCOAE Support (910) 399-8090

-The 74-day Gap Semester – North Carolina & Pacific Northwest to Ecuador course takes you to the southern hemisphere.
+The 60-day Gap Semester – Pacific Northwest to Ecuador course takes you to the southern hemisphere!
 You’ll learn the skills you need to plan, prepare, and lead outdoor adventure-based experiential education courses.
-You will develop a wide-range of wilderness and leadership skills, including raft guiding, backpacking, mountaineering, backcountry cooking, wilderness camping, international travel planning, environmental and civic responsibility, leadership and communication styles, decision-making, and teamwork.
-No other program offers a combination of hands-on experiential educator training in an international setting.
+Develop a wide-range of wilderness and leadership skills, including raft guiding, backpacking, mountaineering, backcountry cooking, wilderness camping, international travel planning, environmental and civic responsibility, leadership and communication styles, decision-making, and teamwork.
+No other program offers this unique combination of hands-on experiential training in an international setting.

 Your group will board a plane bound for Quito, Ecuador where you will be introduced to our local contacts.
 Soon after your arrival, you will explore some of the most beautiful mountains and rivers in the world.
 Ecuador is a land of extremes, and you’ll see it all.